 A new Pew Research Center study reveals that more millennials than ever are moving back home to live with their parents.
 Additionally, more households than ever, over 18% of the population, are multi-generational, meaning more than two generations live in the same house.

-The study found that 23.6% of people ages 25 to 34 in lived with their parents, grandparents, or both in 2012.
+The study found that 23.6% of people aged 25 to 34 lived with their parents, grandparents or both in 2012.
 That’s up from 18.7% in 2007.

 Surprisingly, it’s mostly young men that are more likely to move back home.
-According to the study, 26% of men ages 25-34 were living in multi-generational households compared to only 21% of women in that age group.
+According to the study, 26% of men aged 25-34 were living in multi-generational households compared to only 21% of women in that age group.

 So don’t be afraid to move back home after college.
-It’s the smartest thing to do if you don’t have a job and plus, everyone’s doing it.
+It’s the smartest thing to do if you don’t have a job, and plus, everyone’s doing it.